christianmkg/mkgmarketingweb/_posts/2012-04-10-the-power-of-brand-how-ozzie-guillen-spit-on-his-own-brand.md

 When Guillen uttered the Fidel Castro comments, he hurt the relationship that he had built with the Latin community (his 'current customers').

-This example reminds me of a Guy Kawasaki quote from <em><a href="http://www.guykawasaki.com/rules-for-revolutionaries/" target="_blank">Rules for Revolutionaries,</a> </em>where he advises businesses to only listen to current customer advice (as they'veÂ alreadyÂ purchased your product) instead of changing for prospective clients who have yet to purchase.
+This example reminds me of a Guy Kawasaki quote from <em><a href="http://www.guykawasaki.com/rules-for-revolutionaries/" target="_blank">Rules for Revolutionaries,</a> </em>where he advises businesses to only listen to current customer advice (as they've already purchased your product) instead of changing for prospective clients who have yet to purchase.
 <h2><em>Toe The Line -- But Tread Carefully</em></h2>
 As agencies, we always push our clients by bringing new &amp; exciting opportunities for them to present their brand to the world.